 Press Gazette understands that Grant had made enquiries on Wednesday about his camera crew attending and that he was told then that the room was already at capacity.

-Grant, the actor-come-director of Hacked Off, the campaign group for press reform, was told by event organisers that he could have access to their video footage.
+Grant, the actor-turned-director of Hacked Off, the campaign group for press reform, was told by event organisers that he could have access to their video footage.